 Patient from Azerbaijan, Russian-speaking, operated on 3 days earlier.
 Until then, the medical team had not really been able to communicate with him.
 The operation went very well, and the patient was able to ask questions about his operation, the possible after-effects, his follow-up, and so on.

 Intervention in the cardiology department at Saint-Malo Hospital.
-Translation of advice from a dietician on the importance of keeping a close eye on diet and from a nurse on the importance of being vigilant for any unusual phenomenon.
+Translation of advice from a dietician on the importance of keeping a close eye on diet and from a nurse on the importance of being vigilant for anything unusual.